bigcommerce/dev-docs/docs/api-docs/customers/customers-subscribers-overview.md

 **How can I validate customer passwords?**

-Password validation is only available on the V2 Customers API.
-Validation will return a boolean.
-The V3 Customers API can reset a customer's password or input a new password.
+Password validation is only available on the V2 Customers API at this time.
+We recommend using the V3 Customers API to reset or input a new password as BigCommerce intends to deprecate the V2 Customers API.

 ## Related resources